Understanding Einstein’s Special Relativity Physics

 img_5849-1

-The k-factor between Abel and Charlie given by kAC = kAB x kBC .
+The k-factor between Abel and Charlie, kAC = kAB x kBC.

-It is clear that if t and are related by = kAB t, and Charlie’s time ¯ = kBC , then the k-factor between Abel and Charlie must be given by
+If t and are related by = kABt, and Charlie’s time ¯ = kBC, then clearly the k-factor kAC between Abel and Charlie is

 A numerical example

-Let us put some numbers on the relationships between v, , k, t and .
+Let us try some sample values for v, k, t, and .

 img_5850-1